jdmagasin/UCYN-A-metatranscriptomes/README.md

 * Metadata/:  Includes the main configuration file that was used to run runMicroTOOLsPipeline.R and two other files that describe the Stn.
 ALOHA data.
 Note that the Stn.
 ALOHA data reside at the [NCBI Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) under accession GSE206403.

 * Data/workspace.Rdata:  R image that has the Stn.
 ALOHA and Scripps Pier ExpressionSets and other key objects used during the analysis.

+* Logs/:  Includes the log files from runMicroTOOLsPipeline.R and findCyclicGenes.R that are associated with the final data analyzed for the publication.